Fun-ASR Technical Report: Production-oriented Optimization

 \subsection{Multilingual ASR}

 The availability of training data varies widely across different languages.
 Resource-rich languages such as Chinese and English have abundant data, whereas languages such as Vietnamese and Thai have comparatively limited resources.
-The primary FunAudio-ASR model is a Chinese-English model.
-To improve multilingual ASR performance, we train an additional multilingual FunAudio-ASR model to support these languages.
-The current multilingual FunAudio-ASR model (denoted by \textbf{FunAudio-ASR-ML}) supports Chinese, English, Vietnamese, Thai, and Indonesian, with a broader language coverage planned for future releases.
-During training, we downsample the Chinese and English data used for the Chinese-English FunAudio-ASR model and upsample the Vietnamese, Thai, and Indonesian data to balance the distribution.
-In total, this multilingual dataset comprises approximately 500K hours of audio.
-The training methodology is the same as that used for the Chinese-English FunAudio-ASR model (Section~\ref{sec:training}).
+The primary Fun-ASR model is a Chinese-English model.
+To improve multilingual ASR performance, we train an additional multilingual Fun-ASR model to support these languages.
+The previous multilingual Fun-ASR model (denoted by \textbf{Fun-ASR-ML}) supports Chinese, English, Vietnamese, Thai, and Indonesian.
+For the latest release multilingual model Fun-ASR-ML can support 31 languages, and it also support streaming speech recognition for some languages.
+In order to support industrial speech recognition application, we also support context bias enhanced speech recognition by using prompt.
+During training, we downsample the Chinese and English data used for the Chinese-English Fun-ASR model and upsample other languages data in order to balance the distribution.
+In total, this multilingual dataset comprises approximately 500k hours of audio.
+The training methodology is the same as that used for the Chinese-English Fun-ASR model (Section~\ref{sec:training}).